huguesjohnson/GameCollectionTrackers/README.md

 -Sega 32X Collector (Android) - Android 1.3 application to track Sega 32X games.

 -Sega 32X Collector (J2ME) - Java Mobile application to track Sega 32X games.

+**Project Status**

+This project is now archived.
+These are all for obsolete mobile platforms and I am not interested in keeping them current.
+I found that a spreadsheet worked just as well.